 The estimate \eqref{eq:weyl_law_twisted} does not appear in the literature, but it is actually a small variation of the Weyl law of semiclassical pseudodifferential operators on a compact manifold with semiclassical parameter $h = k^{-1}$, as we will explain below.
 The cluster structure \eqref{eq:cluster} and the estimate \eqref{eq:dim_cluster_asymptotic} of the number of eigenvalues in each cluster have been proved in \cite{FaTs15}.
-In \cite{oim_part1}, \cite{oim_copain}, it is shown that this eigenvalue number is actually given by a Riemann-Roch formula when $k$ is sufficiently large and {\cc generalisations of \eqref{eq:cluster}, \eqref{eq:dim_cluster_asymptotic} are proved under the assumption that $\om$ is symplectic but not necessarily compatible with $g$.}
+In \cite{oim_part1}, \cite{oim_copain}, it is shown that this eigenvalue number is given by a Riemann-Roch formula when $k$ is sufficiently large and {\cc generalisations of \eqref{eq:cluster}, \eqref{eq:dim_cluster_asymptotic} are proved under the assumption that $\om$ is symplectic but not necessarily compatible with $g$.}

 These results rely on a good description of the resolvents $(k^{-\epsilon} \Delta_k - z)^{-1}$, which allows to study the $f ( k^{-\epsilon} \Delta_k)$ for $f$ a smooth compactly supported function, where $\epsilon =2$ or $1$ according to the regime.
 In the first case, $f(k^{-2} \Delta_k)$ and $(k^{-2} \Delta_k -z)^{-1}$ are semiclassical twisted pseudodifferential operators, a class of operators which was introduced in \cite[Chapitre 4]{oim_these} and used recently in \cite{Colin}.
 The local theory of these operators is exactly the same as the one of the standard semiclassical pseudodifferential operators with $h = k^{-1}$, whereas the global theory involves the twisted symplectic form \eqref{eq:twisted_symplectic_form}.
-Similar operators have been studied as well on $\R^n$ under the name of magnetic pseudodifferential operators, cf. \cite{Lein} for an introduction and many references.
+Similar operators have been studied as well on $\R^n$ under the name of magnetic pseudodifferential operators \cite{MaPu}, cf. \cite{Lein} for an introduction and many references.

 For the second regime, the theory is much less developed.
 The proof of \eqref{eq:cluster} is based on an approximation of the resolvent of $k^{-1} \Delta_k$, which is obtained by gluing local resolvents of some model operators deduced from $\Delta_k$ by freezing the coordinates in an appropriate way.
 The main difficulty in this construction is that the number of terms we have to glue increases with $k$.
 Still these approximations have been used successfully to prove \eqref{eq:cluster} and later to describe the spectral projections onto the various clusters as generalizations of Bergman kernels \cite{oim_part1}, \cite{oim_copain}, \cite{Yuri_1}.